About the Founder

-I’m Sian Thomas the Founder of Integrow Sales Solutions.
-I’m a Sales consultant for manufacturers, specifically producers of consumer goods selling via resellers and other distribution channels.
+I’m Sian Thomas the Founder of Integrow Sales Solutions, a sales consultant for manufacturers and software development companies.

 My Work Story

 Throughout the course of our lives we are offered so many pearls of wisdom and pieces of advice - some great and some less so.

 The best piece of advice I ever got was from my dad in my early teens which went, “If you want a decent life then you would have to work for it” and it was these simple words that stuck with me.

 Heeding his advice into my teens I took on numerous casual jobs ranging from paper rounds to housekeeping and waitressing - hustling to earn spare cash where I could to spend on whatever I was interested in at the time.
 Naturally growing up in a seaside resort the vast majority of the jobs I had was in the hospitality sector.

 When choosing what career to pursue I decided on sales as a means to make good money having seen many of my peers make a decent living from it.

 To support me during my studies at the University of Salford I took on a couple of sales roles meaning I left with minimal debts.
 So on graduating, selling felt like a natural career trajectory for me to pursue.